Drunk Driving Victims Lawyer in Boston

 Your personal injury attorney will also work with the drunk driver’s auto insurer on your behalf to make sure you’re being treated fairly and receive full compensation for your injuries.

 If the drunk driver’s insurance policy does not provide enough coverage to reimburse you for your injuries, you might be able to recover under your own insurance policy.
 An insurer will help you make that determination and protect your rights.

 If an insurance company contacts you, refer the insurer to your car accident lawyer and refrain from making any other statement.
 You’re not obligated to speak to the insurance company.

-Your drunk driving victims attorney will negotiate with the insurance companies on your behalf for the maximum amount of compensation available.
+Your drunk driving victim attorney will negotiate with the insurance company on your behalf for the maximum amount of compensation available.
 In addition, your attorney will help identify other parties who might be liable, including anyone who served the drunk driver while he or she was intoxicated.

 If you’re not sure if another party is liable for your car accident and your injuries, your attorney will help you sift through the facts and make that determination.